AsmaaIbrahiim/JPEG-Compression/README.md

 # JPEG-Compression
-An implementation of jpeg compression
+An implementation of jpeg compression.
+This was an individual university assginment in the Information Theory Course.